 using our own proprietary process.
 Our chocolate is far from candy; conversely, a fine and nutritious superfood.
 Olivia Chocolat is to be savoured and is a healthy alternative to mainstream confection.

-Our chocolate is made bean-to-bar from ethically traded,
+Our chocolate is made bean-to-bar from fair trade,

-responsibly grown, certified organic, single-origin cocoa from the Caribbean
+responsibly grown, certified organic, single-origin cocoa, currently from Peru.

 Thanks to the initiatives such as those from Transfair Canada,